GIOVRUSSO/Control-Group-Code/Delayed-network-scalability/README.md

 (4) the script 'upper_boundvs_increasingdelay.m' plots the upper bound of the state deviation for the robots when the delay increases.

-PS. the disturbance in each simulation is generated with random amplitudes, which might leads to a slight difference in the amplitude of deviation to that shown in the paper.
+PS. the disturbance in each simulation is generated with random amplitudes, which might leads to a slight difference in the amplitude of deviation to that shown in the work.